udacity/CarND-Behavioral-Cloning-P3/writeup.md

 Training data was chosen to keep the vehicle driving on the road.

 I used center driving on the first map, and race line driving on the second map.
-I used 2 round's image data from driving on the 1st map and 2 round's image data from driving on the second map.
+I used 2 full round's image data from driving on the 1st map and 2 full round's image data from driving on the 2nd map.
 I was driving with keyboard.
 I planned on doing recovery driving, driving in reverse directions but it was not needed.

 For details about how I created the training data, see the next section.